-Located in the Mexican state of Quintana Roo, Road 15 is a journey to the end of the Earth.
+Located in the Mexican state of Quintana Roo, Punta Allen is the largest village at the end of the Boca Paila Peninsula.
 It’s one of the most spectacular coastal drives in the world.
 No cars, no smog, no noise at all.
 Lots of birds and animals around.

 Running along the Caribbean coastline of Mexico’s Yucatán Peninsula, the road to the town is called QROO 15.
 It’s 53,2 km (33.05 miles) long, running north-south from Tulum on the east coast of the Yucatán Peninsula on the Caribbean Sea to Punta Allen, the largest village at the tip of a small peninsula, at the entrance to the Bahía de la Ascensión.